Finite solvable groups with a rational skew-field of noncommutative real rational invariants: Nilpotent totally groups

+To classify the totally \unram $p$-groups it is enough, by Proposition \ref{prop-piso}, to classify isoclinism families that contain a totally \unram group.
 For $p\geq 3$ we use the classification of $p$-groups by \cite{Jam80}, where we also refer to for the explanation of the classification and notation.
 We just mention that isoclinism families are denoted by $\Phi_s$, $s=1,2,\dots$ and if the word $[g_i,g_j]$ where $g_i$ and $g_j$ are generators does not appear among relations of the group presentation, the relation $[g_i,g_j]=1$ should be assumed.

 There are 10 families of $p$-groups ($p\geq 3$) that contain a stem group of rank at most $5$; $\Phi_1,\Phi_2,\dots,\Phi_{10}$.
 The family $\Phi_1$ contains all abelian groups.
 The families $\Phi_2$ and $\Phi_3$ have a stem group of rank $3$ and $4$ respectively which are totally \unram by Proposition \ref{prop-4}.
 The remaining families with a stem group of rank $5$ are $\Phi_4,\Phi_5,\dots, \Phi_{10}$.
 We deal with each family separately.